-2. Structure of the M-ERA.NET Call 2022
+2. Structure of the M-ERA.NET Call 2023

-The objective of the M-ERA.NET Call 2022 is to enable transnational R&D projects between partners receiving funding from regional/national programmes.
+The objective of the M-ERA.NET Call 2023 is to enable transnational R&D projects between partners receiving funding from regional/national programmes.

-Fig. 2 shows the schematic workflow of the Call 2022.
+Fig. 2 shows the schematic workflow of the Call 2023.
 Benefits are combined in one approach: On the one hand the regional/national funding organisations apply their own well-established funding rules and procedures known to their applicants, and on the other hand M-ERA.NET provides transnational coordination expertise:

-- The call is organised as a 2-step-procedure.
-The eligibility of funding applications will be checked by national/regional funding organisations according to the rules defined by their respective funding programmes, targeting a reasonable balance of requested and available national/regional budgets. - There will be a centralised evaluation of Full-Proposals by independent international evaluators resulting in a ranking list. - The M-ERA.NET Steering Board will agree on a joint selection list at the Selection Meeting - The final funding decisions will be made by the national/regional funding organisations.
+- The call is organised as a 2-step application (Pre- and Full-Proposal).
+The eligibility of applicants applying for funding will be checked by national/regional funding organisations according to the rules defined by their respective funding programmes. - The centralised evaluation of pre-proposals and full-proposals will be carried out by independent international evaluators resulting in a ranking list for each stage. - In stage 1 the M-ERA.NET call consortium will agree on a list of Pre-Proposals invited to submit a Full-Proposal.
+The decision is based on the ranking list of evaluated Pre-Proposals and available national/regional budgets. - In stage 2 the M-ERA.NET call consortium will agree on a joint selection list based on the ranking list of evaluated Full-Proposals. - The final funding decisions will be made by the national/regional funding organisations.